-A faith commitment prayer.
-I believe parents should be the one to lead their child in a prayer of salvation.
-You can set up your process to make this happen.
-Instead of praying a salvation prayer in class, when the parents are not there, set up a class that parents and kids attend together to hear a clear Gospel presentation.
-At the end of the class, give parents the opportunity to lead their child in a prayer of salvation.
+First and foremost, parents should lead children in a prayer of salvation.
+You can set up a process to help this happen.
+Instead of praying a salvation prayer in class, when parents aren’t around, set up a class that parents and kids attend together.
+Share a clear Gospel presentation.
+Then give parents the opportunity to lead children in a prayer of salvation.

-Meal time.
-Rather than rushing to “dig in and eat it up” because everyone is “starving,” pause to bow your head and thank the Lord for the food and provisions He has provided.
-Praying with your child before you eat is something that can be passed on to future generations.
+Rather than rushing to dig in because everyone’s famished, pause to bow your head and thank the Lord for the food and provisions.
+Praying with your child before meals is something they can pass on to future generations.

-When tragedy strikes.
-A grandparent or someone else the child is close to passes away.
-An impending natural disaster such as a tornado, hurricane, flooding, etc. Help calm children’s fears by praying with your child.
+Maybe a grandparent or special person passes away.
+Or there’s an impending natural disaster.
+Help calm children’s fears by praying with your child.

-Starting the day off.
 Pray with your child as they start their day.
-Ask God to be with them.
-Ask God to help them make wise choices.
-Ask God to direct their steps.
-Ask God to bless their day.
-Ask God to help them stand for Him.
+Ask God to be with them and help them make wise choices.
+Ask God to direct their steps, bless their day, and help them stand for Him.